Toronto CityPASS Review: Can It Help You Save Money?

 Toronto CityPASS: How It WorksToronto CityPASS Logo - tickets

-The Toronto CityPASS provides access to five of Toronto’s top attractions for one low price.
-The pass includes single-entry tickets to four attractions by default, and you get to choose from an either/or option for the fifth.
+The Toronto CityPASS provides access to five of Toronto’s top six attractions for one low price.
+All passes include single-entry to the CN Tower, plus you get to choose from four of the remaining five attractions for your other options.

 When compared to paying regular admission prices, the Toronto CityPASS will help you save money.
+In fact, you can save up to 42% off the regular admission prices.
 You also save time because in most cases, you don’t have to line up to buy tickets – you already have them!

 The best way to get the pass is to buy it online before you get to Toronto.
 After that, you can download tickets to keep on your smartphone or print paper copies.